 - Place a 90-day fraud alert on your credit reports, which will alert creditors to use extra caution when verifying account applicants.

 These steps will help you if problems arise later, including unauthorized charges and tax fraud.
-Click here to learn more about Navy Federal Credit Union’s Security Center to protect your personal data and help prevent against fraud.
+Learn more about protecting your personal data and preventing fraud at the Navy Federal Security Center.